-The unfunded actuarial accrued liability/(surplus) as of July 1, 2022, using both the actuarial and market value of assets, is shown in the following table.
+The unfunded actuarial accrued liability/(surplus) as of July 1, 2023, using both the actuarial and market value of assets, is shown in the following table.

-Actuarial Value of Assets Market Value of Assets Actuarial Accrued Liability Value of Assets UAAL/(Surplus) \$225,647,081 228,630,893 (\$2,983,812) \$225,647,081 219,726,450 \$5,920,631 Funded Ratio 101.32% 97.38%
+Actuarial Value of Assets Market Value of Assets Actuarial Accrued Liability Value of Assets UAAL/(Surplus) \$235,546,054 238,099,183 (\$2,553,129) \$235,546,054 235,106,994 \$439,060 Funded Ratio 101.08% 99.81%

-The net deferred investment loss means that, absent investment returns higher than expected (7.2% for FY 2023, 7.1% for FY 2024 and 7.0% for FY 2025), the funded ratio is expected to decrease over the next four years as the deferred investment experience is recognized.
+The net deferred investment loss means that, absent investment returns higher than expected (7.1% for FY 2024 and 7.0% for FY 2025) or other favorable experience, the funded ratio is expected to decrease over the next four years as the deferred investment experience is recognized.
 We also expect some downward pressure on the funded ratio as a result of the phase-in of the set of economic assumptions.
 See Section 4 of the report for the detailed development of the unfunded actuarial accrued liability/(surplus).

-The components of the net increase in valuation assets over actuarial accrued liability of \$1.5 million from July 1, 2021 to July 1, 2022 are shown in the following table:
+The components of the net decrease in valuation assets over actuarial accrued liability of \$0.4 million from July 1, 2022 to July 1, 2023 are shown in the following table:

 (\$ Millions)

-UAAL/(Surplus), July 1, 2021 (\$1.53)

-Expected change from amortization method Investment experience Liability experience Actual vs. expected court fees Assumption changes Other experience 0.01 (1.09) (1.37) 0.10 1.06 (0.16)

 UAAL/(Surplus), July 1, 2022 (\$2.98)

+- Expected change from amortization method 0.02

+- Contributions (above)/below actuarial contribution (1.58)

+- Investment experience 0.82

+- Liability experience 0.33

+- Assumption changes 1.13

+- Other experience (0.29)

+UAAL/(Surplus), July 1, 2023 (\$2.55)

 As shown above, various factors impacted the change in the System's funded status.
 Actuarial experience gains/(losses), which result from actual experience that is more/(less) favorable than anticipated by the actuarial assumptions, are reflected in the UAAL/(surplus) and are measured as the difference between the expected UAAL or surplus and the actual UAAL or surplus, taking into account any changes due to actuarial assumptions and methods, or benefit provisions.
-Overall, the System experienced a net actuarial experience gain of \$2.45 million.
-The actuarial gain may be explained by considering the separate experience of assets and liabilities.
-As noted earlier, there was a \$1.09 million gain on the actuarial value of assets.
-Favorable experience on System liabilities, mainly due to retirement and salary experience that was more favorable than expected based on the actuarial assumptions, resulted in a \$1.37 million gain.
+Overall, the System experienced a net actuarial experience loss of \$1.15 million.
+The actuarial loss may be explained by considering the separate experience of assets and liabilities.
+As noted earlier, there was a \$0.82 million loss on the actuarial value of assets.
+Unfavorable experience on System liabilities, mainly due to mortality experience that was less favorable than expected based on the actuarial assumptions, resulted in a \$0.33 million loss.
 A breakdown of the various components of experience gains/losses can be found in Table 8 of this report.
+The increase in the UAAL as a result of unfavorable experience was more than offset by favorable contribution experience.
+Total contributions for the plan year ending June 30, 2023, which included court fees and the State payroll-related contribution, were about \$1.58 million higher than the actuarial required contribution amount.